-Typically, a no-contact order (NCO) will be issued by the Title IX Coordinator to both parties with the Notice of Allegations.
+in many cases, a no-contact order (NCO) will be issued by the Equal Opportunity and Title IX Coordinator to both parties with the Notice of Allegations.
 A NCO is a directive that requires involved parties to not have contact in any way, including in person, via email, telephone, text messaging, social media, or any other method of electronic or direct communication.
-The orders will be mutual to both parties, unless designated by the Title IX Coordinator as a one-way order, which would be issued based on a fact specific inquiry, such as to enforce an order of protection issued by a court.
+The orders will be mutual to both parties, unless designated by the Equal Opportunity and Title IX Coordinator as a one- way order, which would be issued based on a fact specific inquiry, such as to enforce an order of protection issued by a court.
 The order also includes third parties acting on either the Complainant or Respondent's behalf.
-The Colleges may issue a NCO order when it is deemed necessary to provide any or all individuals an opportunity to participate fully in the life of the Colleges, and may also be issued as supportive measures.
-Modifications to a NCO may be requested to the Title IX Coordinator.
-Failure to meet a NCO directive, may result in disciplinary action.
+HWS may issue a NCO when it is deemed necessary to provide any or all individuals an opportunity to participate fully in the life of the Colleges, and may be also issued as supportive measures.

+Modifications to a NCO may be requested to the Equal Opportunity and Title IX Coordinator.
+Failure to meet a NCO directive may result in disciplinary action.
 Students may appeal a NCO, including the ability to submit evidence for a modification of the NCO, through appropriate procedures in the Handbook of Community Standards.
-Employees may appeal a NCO through the Title IX Coordinator.
+Employees may appeal a NCO through the Equal Opportunity and Title IX Coordinator.
+Decisions regarding any appeals will be decided by a person other than the person who implemented the NCO.